 He took 12 wickets in the away Test series win against India later in the year, scooping the Man-of-the-Series award in the process as England’s 2-1 success was their first series win there since 1985.

 Not only is Anderson England’s leading Test wicket-taker, he is also top of their list in all international cricket, and he went beyond Botham’s tally of 529 during an ODI against New Zealand in February 2013.

 He was part of the 3-0 home Ashes win in 2013, but England went Down Under and lost 5-0 during the winter immediately afterwards - the same scoreline as 2006/7.

-But it was sweet revenge in the summer of 2015 when England won another home series 3-2.
+It was sweet revenge in the summer of 2015 when England won another home series 3-2.

 Later in the summer, Anderson recorded his best innings figures in a Lancashire shirt - 7-77 in a Championship match against Essex at Chelmsford.

-At time of writing Anderson has not played a limited overs international since March 2015, although has not retired from either white ball format.
+Anderson has not played a limited overs international since March 2015, although has not retired from either white ball format.
 His haul of 269 ODI wickets puts him top of England’s all-time list.